codatio/codat-docs/docs/lending/guides/loan-writeback/deposit.md

 1. [Create a transfer](/lending/guides/loan-writeback/deposit#create-transfer) from the lender's bank account to the borrower's bank account.

-2. [Create a bank transaction](/lending/guides/loan-writeback/deposit#create-bank-transaction) depositing the amount into the lender's bank account to make the funds available for drawdown.
+2. [Create a bank feed transaction](/lending/guides/loan-writeback/deposit#create-bank-feed-transaction) to represent the account transfer in the lenders bank account.

 ```mermaid